 1. A Comprehensive View

 Residents might find traditional blueprints or floor plans hard to decipher.
-Without the necessary technical knowledge, it becomes challenging to visualize the final outcome based on these 2D representations.
+Without the technical knowledge, it becomes challenging to visualize the outcome based on these 2D representations.
 3D renderings bridge this gap.
 They vividly portray the proposed development, ensuring everyone can understand the design's nuances, aesthetics, and spatial considerations.

 2. Real-time Adjustments